sked-dev/sked/readme.md

 ### How do I get it?

 Make sure Java is up to date on your machine.
-SKED is currently built on Java 1.8.
+SKED is currently built on Java 1.8 using JavaFX.

 Next, download and run [the executable](https://github.com/bsu-cs222-fall2015/FP-bnbryant-dearmond-grevers-msdewitt/releases/download/0.1/sked_v0.1.jar).